alex-remedios-aisi/inspect_wandb/.github/pull_request_template.md

 - [ ] I have run the unit tests and they are passing
 - [ ] I have performed a self-review of my code
 - [ ] I have added unit tests to cover any core logic changes
+- [ ] I have updated the CHANGELOG.md with my changes, if necessary